Hold Me in Your Arms (album)

 Hold Me in Your Arms is the second studio album by English singer Rick Astley, released on 26 November 1988 by RCA Records.
 It is the follow-up to his successful debut album Whenever You Need Somebody, and was his last album produced and written with the Stock Aitken Waterman team.
+It helped to continue Astley's commercial success, with it achieving Platinum and Gold certifications worldwide and three of the five singles from the album becoming Top 10 hits in the United Kingdom.

+A remastered version of Hold Me in Your Arms, containing some remixes, was released on 12 April 2010.
+A 2023 remastered edition of the album was announced to be released on 12 May 2022, including a double CD album with the reimagined versions of "She Wants to Dance with Me" and "Hold Me in Your Arms" on the CD1 from his compilation album The Best of Me, also included with B-sides, instrumentals, and remixes for the CD2 and a blue limited edition vinyl.

 Background

 Half of the tracks on Hold Me in Your Arms were written and produced by Stock Aitken Waterman and the other half were Astley's own compositions, produced by PWL associates Phil Harding, Ian Curnow and Daize Washbourn.
 The release of the album was delayed a few months due to a fire at PWL Studios which destroyed some of Astley's recorded material.
 This would be Astley's last album with Stock Aitken Waterman, due to Astley wanting to leave behind the dance-pop sound of the producers and wanting to shed his boy next door image.
 Astley wanted to focus on his original compositions for future albums, reappearing in 1991 with the soul album Free.

-A remastered version of Hold Me in Your Arms, containing some remixes, was released on 12 April 2010.